-The third place to stay in the area is at the “tent hotels”, which are about 4 or 5 kilometers past Rongphu Monastery and about 3 kilometers before Everest Base Camp.
+The third place to stay in the area is at the “tent hotels”, which are are about 2 kilometers past Rongphu Monastery.
 This is the closest to the mountain that you can sleep without having a climbing/trekking permit.
-The “tent hotels” are a group of about 30 traditional yak wool tents that local Tibetans turn into guesthouses.
+The “tent hotels” are a group of about 60 traditional-style yak wool tents that local Tibetans turn into guesthouses.
 The tents are all basically the same with beds, lots of blankets and serving hot drinks and simple Tibetan and Western food.
 These tents are not available during the low season and are only open from mid April through mid October.

-Without a climbing or trekking permit, it is not possible to actually stay at the official Everest Base Camp.
-The “tent hotels” are the closest place you can stay.
 The elevation of Rongphu Monastery (4950 meters) and the “tent hotels” (5050 meters) are both very high.
 If you feel ill due to altitude, an alternative to staying in the Everest region is to stay in the lower elevation villages of Tashi Dzom or Basum.
-Both of these villages lie below 4300 meters, considerably lower than the places near base camp.
+Both of these villages lie at around 4300 meters, considerably lower than the places near base camp.
 Both villages offer simple Tibetan style guesthouses with meals.
 Tashi Dzom is more popular because it is bigger, but Basum is also a nice place to stay.
-From Tashi Dzom and Basum, it takes about an hour to reach EBC.
+From Tashi Dzom and Basum, it takes 30 to 45 minutes to reach EBC by vehicle.

 5. Is Rongphu Monastery located at Everest Base Camp?

-No, Rongphu Monastery is located about 8 kilometers north of Everest Base Camp (EBC).
+No, Rongphu (Rongbuk) Monastery is located about 3 kilometers north of Everest Base Camp (EBC).
 The road to EBC goes right past Rongphu Monastery so the monastery is impossible to miss.
-You don’t need to ask a travel agency to go to Rongphu when going to Eveest as all travel agencies will make a stop at Rongphu along the way to EBC.
+You don’t need to ask a travel agency to go to Rongphu when going to Everest as all travel agencies will make a stop at Rongphu along the way to EBC.

-6. When are the best months to see a clear view of Everest?
+6. What are the best months to see a clear view of Everest?